Zinoviev letter

-The Zinoviev letter was a fake document published and sensationalised by the British Daily Mail newspaper four days before the general election of October 1924.
+The Zinoviev letter was a forged document published and sensationalised by the Daily Mail newspaper four days before the 1924 United Kingdom general election, which was held on 29 October.
 The letter purported to be a directive from Grigory Zinoviev, the head of the Communist International (Comintern) in Moscow, to the Communist Party of Great Britain (CPGB), ordering it to engage in seditious activities.
-It claimed that the normalisation of UK relations with the Soviet Union under a Labour government would radicalise the British working class and put the CPGB in a favorable position to pursue a Bolshevik-style revolution.
+It stated that the normalisation of British–Soviet relations under a Labour Party government would radicalise the British working class and put the CPGB in a favourable position to pursue a Bolshevik-style revolution.
 It further suggested that these effects would extend throughout the British Empire.
-The right-wing press depicted the letter as a grave foreign subversion of British politics and blamed the incumbent Labour Party for promoting the policy of political reconciliation and open trade with the Soviet Union on which the scheme appeared to depend.
-The election resulted in a strong victory for the Conservatives and the continued collapse of the Liberal Party.
+The right-wing press depicted the letter as a grave foreign subversion of British politics and blamed the incumbent Labour government under Ramsay MacDonald for promoting the policy of political reconciliation and open trade with the Soviet Union on which the scheme appeared to depend.
+The election resulted in the fall of the first Labour government and a strong victory for the Conservative Party and the continued collapse of the Liberal Party.
 Labour supporters often blamed the letter, at least in part, for their party's defeat.

 The letter was widely taken to be authentic upon publication and for some time afterwards, but historians now agree it was a forgery.
 The letter perhaps aided the Conservative Party by hastening the ongoing collapse of the Liberal Party vote, which, in turn, produced a Conservative landslide.
 A. J. P. Taylor argued that the letter's most important impact was on the mindset of Labourites, who for years afterwards blamed foul play for their defeat, thereby misunderstanding the political forces at work and postponing what Taylor regarded as necessary reforms in the Labour Party.